mxschmitt/action-tmate/README.md

 This GitHub Action offers you a direct way to interact with the host system on which the actual scripts (Actions) will run.

+## Features

+- Debug your GitHub Actions by using SSH
+- Continue your Workflows afterwards

 ## Supported Operating Systems

 - `Linux`
 - `macOS`
+- (`Window` is **not** supported.
+It will be skipped so that the Pipeline does not fail)

 ## Getting Started